Codeception/robo-paracept/README.md

 robo-paracept
 =============

-Robo tasks for Codeception tests parallel execution
+Robo tasks for Codeception tests parallel execution.
+Requires [Robo Task Runner](https://github.com/Codegyre/Robo)

+## Idea

+Parallel execution of Codeception tests can be implemented in different ways.
+Depending on a project the actual needs can be different.
+Thus, we are going to prepare a set of predefined tasks that can be combined and reconfigured to fit needs.

+## Tasks

+### SplitTestsByGroups

+Loads tests from a folder and distributes them between groups.

+### MergeReports

+Mergex several XML reports